 • The developed campus is recognized as one of the nation's most beautiful campuses.
 This is particularly true of the North Campus "Circle Area" where the University first developed.
 The open space quality of this area, the Red Cedar River corridor, and the Sanford and Baker woodlots is very highly regarded and reinforces the social and intellectual vitality of the campus.
-Currently, the campus arboretum has over 900 different taxa, represented by more than 20,000 individual trees, and innumerable shrubs and vines, which serve as a vast collection for research, teaching, and demonstration, as well as to provide landscape value.
+Currently, the campus arboretum has over 950 different taxa, represented by more than 21,700 individual trees, and innumerable shrubs and vines, which serve as a vast collection for research, teaching, and demonstration, as well as to provide landscape value.

-The developed landscape has an estimated replacement value exceeding \$354 million.
+The developed landscape has an estimated replacement value exceeding \$363 million.

-• There is also an extensive transportation system of approximately 60 lane miles of university-owned roadways with a replacement value of \$40.8 million.
+• There is also an extensive transportation system of approximately 82 lane miles of university-owned roadways with a replacement value of \$41.8 million.

-Currently, the condition of the roads is estimated to be 8 percent poor; 12 percent fair; 23 percent good; and 57 percent excellent.
+Currently, the condition of the roads is estimated to be 9 percent poor; 27 percent fair; 35 percent good; and 29 percent excellent.
 A significant emphasis is put on improving safety for vehicles, pedestrians, and bicyclists, as streets are rebuilt.

 - The University owns eight bridges on campus; three are for pedestrians only, three are for both vehicles and pedestrians, and two are for trains.
 The bridges have a replacement value of \$20 million.
-One bridge is in fair condition, four are in good condition, and three are in excellent condition. - There are 121 miles of walkways valued at \$43.5 million. - By MSU Board of Trustees policy, the parking system of approximately 27,000 spaces for students, faculty, staff, and visitors is self-supporting and has a replacement value of approximately \$280.4 million: \$133.4 million for seven parking structures and \$147 million for surface parking.
+One bridge is in fair condition, four are in good condition, and three are in excellent condition. - By MSU Board of Trustees policy, the parking system of approximately 27,000 spaces for students, faculty, staff, and visitors is self-supporting and has a replacement value of approximately \$280.4 million: \$133.4 million for seven parking structures and \$147 million for surface parking.
 One parking structure is in poor-to-fair condition, two are in good condition, and four are in excellent condition.
-The condition of the approximately 21,200 surface parking spaces breaks down to 13% poor condition, 27% fair condition, 28% good condition and 32% excellent condition. - As a continuation of the master planning process, the All University Traffic and Transportation Committee addresses the issues related to parking access, the location of new facilities and the associated cost implications, and ways to increase use of mass transit and non-motorized transportation.
+The condition of the approximately 21,200 surface parking spaces breaks down to 9 percent in poor condition, 27 percent fair condition, 28 percent good condition and 36 percent excellent condition. - There are 124 miles of walkways valued at \$45.6 million. - As a continuation of the planning process, the All University Traffic and Transportation Committee addresses the issues related to parking access, the associated cost implications, and ways to increase use of mass transit and nonmotorized transportation.
 MSU continues its partnership with the Capital Area Transport Authority to provide service for on-campus and surrounding area routes, a collaboration that first began in 1998.
-In early 2017, the Executive Vice President for Administrative Services initiated a mobility planning effort that will work to develop a robust campus mobility plan that connects current initiatives, engages stakeholders, builds on the Campus Land Use Master Plan, and provides the framework to improve campus mobility for all. - Michigan State University's campus comprises approximately 23.97 million gross square feet of building space in 562 structures, including both general-fund and self-supporting facilities.
-The replacement cost of the buildings is calculated at \$4.54 billion.
-University general-fund buildings account for approximately 13.4 million square feet of space representing \$2.93 billion in replacement cost, and Residential and Hospitality Services and other self-supporting facilities account for approximately 10.5 million square feet and the remaining \$ 1.61 billion.
+In early 2017, the Executive Vice President for Administrative Services initiated a mobility planning effort that will work to develop a robust campus mobility plan that connects current initiatives, engages stakeholders, builds on the Campus Land Use Master Plan, and provides the framework to improve campus mobility for all. - Main campus inter-building communications is comprised of an underground fiber optic distribution system that supports network data, VoIP telephone, contact center, cable television, cellular, two-way radio dispatch and other specialized services.
+The fiber optic system interconnects 234 unique structures on campus.
+Wireless equipment provides connections for additional structures in the southcampus farm district; however, planning is under way to replace this legacy service with direct fiber optic connections.
+This effort will also include well water pump facilities and other critical infrastructure equipment and will bring the total unique structures with high capacity underground fiber optic connections to 295.